stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 with the previous slot's value, that contain invalid digital signatures, that contain timestamps more than 5 seconds in the future, or that specify upgrades to unknown versions of the protocol.
-By contrast, a the application cannot reject values that are incompatible with the results of a DNS query or some dynamically retrieved TLS certificate, as different nodes could see different results when doing such queries.
+By contrast, the application cannot reject values that are incompatible with the results of a DNS query or some dynamically retrieved TLS certificate, as different nodes could see different results when doing such queries.